• Skip to primary navigation

 Reinstall the Creative Cloud through the official site.

 Above mentioned steps are enough to prevent Creative Cloud from using too much battery.
-For more efficient and smooth working of your software, we are providing a bonus tip.
+We are providing a bonus tip for more efficient and smooth working of your software.

 Fix 4: Disable any Antivirus Programs While Using Creative Cloud.